Welcome! Join the email list here.

 Are the prices for a single item or a set?

 All prices are per single item.
-We strive to offer the best value in throwing knives that are made in the USA from virgin steel.
+We strive to offer the best value in throwing knives that are US-made from virgin steel.
 If you find a better deal, let us know!

 Can I buy a product that isn’t listed on your website?